13 people found this helpful

 They’ve proudly mastered the potty and they’re beginning to show signs that they might be ready for the next step: the grown-up toilet.
-Toilet training doesn't have to be daunting for little ones (or mums and dads).
-Follow these simple toilet training tips for a smooth transition.
+And while visions of chasing after a toddler hellbent on going just about anywhere except the potty might be a thing of the past, toilet training is a whole new battle.
+But it doesn't have to be daunting.
+Follow these simple toilet training tips for the smooth transition into independence every little one, and – let’s face it – you deserve.

 1. When to toilet train: the signs

 Is your child using their potty at the same time each day?
 Can they remove their clothes by themselves?
 Are they able to climb steps and walk on their own?
-These are signs that your child might be physically ready to graduate from potty to toilet.
+These are signs that your child might be physically ready to graduate from potty training and start using the toilet.
 But being physically ready is only the first part: getting over the emotional hurdle is the real challenge.

 2. How to toilet train with a reward toilet training chart